-- Hardware and Software Requirements ٠
+- Hardware and Software Requirements

-- Connecting the Display Module to your PC ٠
+- Connecting the Display Module to your PC

-- Getting Started with Simple Projects ٠
+- Getting Started with Simple Projects

 - Application Notes

-- Reference Documents ٠
+- Reference Documents

-The uLCD-XXPTU is designed and manufactured by 4D Systems.
-The modules feature a (2.4" to 3.2") colour TFT LCD display, with resistive touch.
-It is powered by the feature-rich 4D Systems Picaso graphics processor, which offers an array of functionality and options for the designer/integrator/user.
+The uLCD-43DT/DCT is designed and manufactured by 4D Systems.
+The module features a 4.3" colour TFT LCD display, available in either Capacitive Touch, resistive touch or nontouch options.
+It is powered by the feature-rich 4D Systems DIABLO-16 graphics processor, which offers an array of functionality and options for the designer/integrator/user.

 Intelligent display modules are embedded solutions used in various applications in manufacturing automotive, medical, home automation, consumer electronics, and other various industries.
 In fact, there are very few embedded designs on the market today that do not have a display.
 Even many consumer white goods and kitchen appliances incorporate some form of display.
-Buttons, rotary selectors, switches, and other input devices are being replaced by more colourful and easier-to-use touch screen displays in industrial machines, thermostats, drink dispensers, 3D printers, commercial applications - virtually any electronic application.
+Buttons, rotary selectors, switches and other input devices are being replaced by more colourful and easier-to-use touch screen displays in industrial machines, thermostats, drink dispensers, 3D printers, commercial applications - virtually any electronic application.

-For designers/users to be able to create and design a user interface for their applications that will run on 4D intelligent display modules, 4D Systems provides a free and user-friendly software IDE (Integrated Development Environment) called "Workshop4" or "WS4".
+For users to be able to design an interface for their applications that will run on 4D intelligent display modules, 4D Systems provides a free and user-friendly software IDE (Integrated Development Environment) called "Workshop4" or "WS4".
 This software IDE is discussed in more detail in the section "System Requirements".